dnsimple/dnsimple-support/content/articles/multi-factor-authentication.markdown

 1. If the recovery code is correct, MFA protection will immediately be disabled for the account.
 </div>

-You can also disable MFA by using your recovery code when you are not able to [remove](#disable) a one-time password-based or security-key based MFA method.
+You can also use your recovery code to disable MFA when you can't [remove](#disable) a one-time password-based or security key-based MFA method.

 <div class="section-steps" markdown="1">
 ##### Disabling multi-factor authentication to remove a one-time password or security key MFA method

 1. Log in to DNSimple with your user credentials.

-1. Follow the steps to [remove](#disable) a one-time password-based or security-key based MFA method.
+1. Follow the steps to [remove](#disable) a one-time password-based or security key-based MFA method.

 1. On the one-time password or security key removal confirmation page, click on the <label>disable multi-factor authentication</label> link.